embeddedinn/embeddedinn.github.io/_posts/2021-01-27-Adding a custom peripheral to QEMU.md

 	caption="bare-metal hello world"
 %}

+  > Added on 23-Jan-2022
+  > {: .notice}
+  >
+  > ### what is a `virt` machine
+  >
+  > The virt board is a platform which does not correspond to any real hardware; it is designed for use in virtual machines.
+More information can be found in the [QEMU Documentation page here.](https://qemu-project.gitlab.io/qemu/system/riscv/virt.html)

 ### Understanding the libfemto code flow

 Here are the initialization and execution sequence of the `riscv-probe` `femto` ecosystem.
 This understanding is essential to generate a stripped out version of `riscv-probe` for us to use.